 Section 36, “General,” of the Standard Specifications includes general requirements for sections within Division V “Surfacings and Pavements” of the Standard Specifications.

 This section provides general guidelines for preconstruction meetings and pavement smoothness.
-Refer to the sections listed in Table 4-36.1 of the Standard Specifications and this manual for additional information.
+Refer to the Section 36 of the Standard Specifications and Table 4-36.1., "Additional Information for Surfacing and Pavements," of this manual for additional information.

 Standard Specification Section